SmilePlease

 What is ArtSure certification and why does it matter?

-Many "photo quality" papers claim to be archival but have never been independently tested.
+Many “photo quality” papers claim to be archival but have never been independently tested.
 Within 5-10 years, colors fade and paper yellows.
-ArtSure certification is proof—not just marketing—that your child's portraits will stay beautiful for generations.
-It's the same quality standard used by museums and professional fine art galleries.
-You can verify our paper's certification at the Fine Art Trade Guild Substrate Registry.
+ArtSure certification is proof—not just marketing—that your child’s portraits will stay beautiful for generations.

 Will my prints fade over time?